theaniketraj/personal-portfolio/content/pages/projects/project-seven.md

   backgroundPosition: center
   backgroundRepeat: no-repeat
   opacity: 70
-metaTitle: 'SCAN: Sensitive Code Analyzer for Nerds | Aniket Raj''s Project'
+metaTitle: "SCAN: Sensitive Code Analyzer for Nerds | Aniket Raj's Project"
 metaDescription: >-
   SCAN is an intelligent Gradle plugin that automatically detects secrets, API keys, credentials, and other sensitive information in your codebase. | Aniket